Vietnamese architecture: Influences

 Chinese architecture has influenced Vietnamese architecture immensely and many other countries around China, including Japan and Korea.
 While there is a lot of influence in Vietnamese architecture, there are also a few differences with Chinese architecture.
-The dougong (Chinese: 斗拱; pinyin: dǒugǒng; lit. cap [and] block; Vietnamese: Đấu củng) is an important part of Chinese architecture, is rarely or not found in Vietnamese architecture starting from the Lý dynasty where Vietnamese architecture began to develop and innovate away from Chinese traditional architecture.
+The dougong (Chinese: 斗拱; pinyin: dǒugǒng; lit. cap [and] block; Vietnamese: Đấu củng) is an important part of Chinese architecture, is rarely or not found in Vietnamese architecture starting from the Lê dynasty where Vietnamese architecture began to develop and innovate away from Chinese traditional architecture.
 Vietnamese architecture was also influenced by feng shui (Vietnamese: phong thủy), buildings were built according to the directions and stars.
 A good example of this was during the construction of the Imperial City of Huế.
 Geomancers were consulted to find a suitable location for the citiadel.
 The citadel was oriented to face the Hương River (Perfume River) to the southeast.
 This differs from Beijing's Forbidden City in which faces true south.

 French architecture has also influenced Vietnamese architecture with many colonial buildings being built with Vietnamese architecture and French architecture.
 The imperial palace of Huế, has many buildings using French architectural techniques and styles.